 San Benito County has experienced long-term drought for a number of years since the early 2000's.
 Drought can have a widespread impact on the environment and the economy, although it is not likely to cause a loss of life or damage to structures.
-The severity of a drought depends on the degree of moisture deficiency, the duration, and the size and location of the affected area.
+The severity of a drought depends on the duration, the degree of moisture deficiency, and the size and location of the affected area.

-According to the U.S. Drought Monitor San Benito County has been in severe, extreme or exceptional drought for a total of 10 years since 2008, and the county has been in "exceptional" drought (the highest category) since 2014.27 The 2023 rainstorms finally moved San Benito County out of the "Extreme" drought category, and reclassified the northern portion of the county as "Moderate" and the southern portion as "Severe."
-However, despite the recent rains the county is still not out of a drought.
+According to the U.S. Drought Monitor, San Benito County was in severe, extreme, or exceptional drought since 2008, and the County was in "exceptional" drought (the highest category) since 2014.
+The 2023 rainstorms show that San Benito County is still NOT out of drought, but it did emerge from the "extreme" drought category with North County reclassified as "moderate" and South County as "severe."